communaute 9

 Just like running, these other sports will allow you to develop your cardiovascular and pulmonary capacities and thus improve your endurance in the long term.
 We strongly advise you to engage in cross training only in addition to your running workouts and not in place of them.
 To be a better runner, nothing replaces running.

-It's the same for everything: if you’re starting from nothing, improving your general endurance will be quite easy, but the more you progress, the more you'll tend to plateau or progress less.
+If you are a beginner, improving your general endurance will be quite easy.
+But the more you progress, the more you will tend to stagnate or progress less.
 That's when you need to keep your motivation and the desire to break through this new ceiling.

 • If you have a good level: you can expect to see real improvement after a few months or even a few years.
 But believe us, all the work you're going to do will bear fruit.

-• If endurance is not a strong point or you're a beginner in running : you can already see significant progress after 3 weeks / 1 month.
-Afterwards, your progress will surely slow down, which is normal; you'll just need more time to break through the next progress ceiling, so don't get discouraged at all!
+• If endurance is not a strong point or you're a beginner in running : you can already see significant progress after a few weeks.
+Afterwards, your progress will surely slow down: it's normal. you'll just need more time to break through the next progress ceiling, so don't get discouraged at all!

-We're not going to reinvent the wheel, these tips are very basic and simple to apply, but put together, they will enable you to improve your endurance sustainably.
-You shouldn't expect to see results after two days, it's a long process, but trust us work always pays off in the end, so be patient!
+As Tristan, Campus coach, would say: "we're not going to reinvent the wheel".
+Our 5 tips are very basic and easy to apply, but put together, they will allow you to sustainably improve your endurance.
+It's a long process, but hard work always pays off, so be patient!

 push post newsletter